fish-pace/2026-proj-waterquality/README.md

 </div>

 <div align="center">
-  <b>10.</b> Normalized Difference Chlorophyll Index (NDCI) in the Northern Gulf of California from June 2024 to May 2025 (Multiperspectral index).
+  <b>Figure.
+10.</b> Normalized Difference Chlorophyll Index (NDCI) in the Northern Gulf of California from June 2024 to May 2025 (Multiperspectral index).
   <br><br>

   <img width="180"